keviinx/sub-zero-list/README.md

     9. [TensorFlow](https://github.com/tensorflow/tensorflow) - An Open Source Machine Learning Framework for Everyone
     10. [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.

+### Books

+- [_R for Data Science_ by Garrett Grolemund & Hadley Wickham](https://r4ds.had.co.nz/index.html) - Free book from RStudio developers with emphasis on data science workflow
+- [_Hands-On Programming with R_ by Garrett Grolemund](https://rstudio-education.github.io/hopr/) - This is the development site for Hands-On Programming with R, a book that teaches how to program in R, with hands-on examples

 ## Career

 ### Resume